Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - Does not perform routing
 - Does not filter packets
 **Mode 2** - Layer 3 Design
+- Allows the firewall to run on different IP network
+- Interrupts existing IP scheme
 - Second mode implements redundancy
 	- When there is high traffic, packets can be routed to another firewall for processing
 - Works even with topology changes

 # 3.2 Principle of Firewall Forwarding
 **Steps to Packet Filtering**
 Upon receiving packet, firewall: